 Moo QR Code

-QR codes can be pretty brilliant little pieces of technology, but they're only as brilliant as you are.
+QR codes are brilliant little pieces of technology, but they're only as brilliant as you are.

-• If you're sending people to a website, it needs to be a mobile-friendly website.
+• If you're sending people to a website, it must be mobile-friendly.

-• You should only show QR codes in locations where they can be easily and safely be scanned (think twice about putting these on a billboard next to the highway).
+• You should only show QR codes that can be easily and safely scanned.
+For example, it isn't a good idea to put these on a billboard next to a highway since people won't be able to scan them safely while driving.

-• Make sure the QR code image is large and clear enough that ALL phones will be able to scan them.
+• Ensure the QR code image is large and clear enough that any modern phone with a camera can scan it.

-Most QR codes are pretty ugly, to begin with – so it's also smart to consider where and how you're going to incorporate it into the overall aesthetic of the object or image and whether it will stand out or blend in with its surroundings.
+Most QR codes are pretty ugly, to begin with, so it's also smart to consider where and how you will incorporate them into the overall aesthetic of the object or image and whether they will stand out or blend in with its surroundings.

-Do a quick Google search and you'll find that there are a TON of free sites that will help you create your QR codes for free (and of the few sites I tested out, they all seemed to work pretty well).
+Do a quick Google search, and you'll find many free sites that will help you create your QR codes for free.
+I tested a few out, and they all seemed to work pretty well.
 Here are a few I've had a good experience with:

-QRcode-monkey.com – This was probably my favorite one.
-Easy to use.
-Easy to customize in several ways.
+QRcode-monkey.com – This is my favorite one.
+It's easy to use and you can easily customize your QR code.
 No account is required.

-QR-code-generator.com – Another solid QR code generator that offers many different options and variations on what the code looks like and what it does (a free account is required to use the site).
+QR-code-generator.com – Another solid QR code generator that offers many different options and variations on what the code looks like and what it does, although a free account is required to use the site.
 It also has some impressive QR code tracking functionality built into it.

 Have you used QR codes for anything in your business?
 What did you use it for?
 Where did you place the code?
 Did you get any worthwhile results from it?
 Let us know in the forum!